-He was an American Indian born in Prague, Oklahoma and as rumor has it, he never did step foot in the town of Jim Thorpe, which was once known as the combined towns of Mauch Chunck and and East Mauch Chunck.
+He was an American Indian born in Prague, Oklahoma and as rumor has it, he never did step foot in the town of Jim Thorpe, which was once known as the combined towns of Mauch Chunck and East Mauch Chunck.
 He was a student at the Carlisle Indian Industrial School only 100 miles from there, but that is as close as he came to this sweet, little town.

-He was buried here in 1953, when his third wife gave his body to Mauch Chunck because the state of OK refused to build a memorial to Mr. Thorpe.
+He was buried here in 1953 when his third wife gave his body to Mauch Chunck because the state of OK refused to build a memorial to Mr. Thorpe.
 She made a deal with civic officials to have the two boroughs merge, and rename the new municipality in Jim Thorpe’s honor.
 The monument site contains his tomb, two statues of him in athletic poses, and historical markers describing his life.
-The grave rests on mounds of soil from Thorpe’s native Oklahoma and from soil of the stadium in which he won his Olympic gold medals.
+The grave rests on mounds of soil from Thorpe’s native Oklahoma and from the soil of the stadium in which he won his Olympic gold medals.

 During my visit to the Poconos, I was also not expecting the pomp and circumstance that goes along with the changing of the season in northeastern Pennsylvania.
-As a 20 year desert dweller, the season are basically only two: hot and hotter, I joke (we also have the wet and wetter: monsoon season).
+As a 20-year desert dweller, the seasons are basically only two: hot and hotter, I joke (we also have the wet and wetter: monsoon season).
 I realize that Americans celebrate the changes of the seasons with the holidays of Halloween and Thanksgiving, but I had never seen anything quite like this, with the autumn-colored, potted flowers in every window and on every porch, as well as the pumpkins and the gourds, they were everywhere in site, and I loved it!